-Most frequently, I teach the university’s introductory course in composition and rhetoric, ENGL 105: Writing Across the Disciplines (see syllabus).
+Most frequently, I teach the university’s introductory course in composition & rhetoric, ENGL 105: Writing Across the Disciplines (see syllabus).
 This workshop class teaches students to research, write, persuade, and analyze–in short, to argue.
 Through a series of projects spanning written, oral, and digital communication, the class hones understanding and command of three disciplinary fields: the natural sciences, the social sciences, and the humanities.

 Additionally, I served as a Teaching Assistant for ENGL 268: Literature, Medicine, and Culture (syllabus).
 This interdisciplinary medical humanities course focuses on a conceptual chiasmus: the medicalization of culture and the acculturation of medicine.
 Students work across a range of texts to consider the history of medicine, medical ethics, narrative medicine, and medical anthropology.

 Apart from my classroom teaching, I have served as a Graduate Research Assistant for two courses: CMPL 142: Visual Culture & ENGL 344: Literature of the American West.
 As a GRC, I work with students one-on-one to develop and refine research projects.